 Take athletic coaches and trainers, for example.
 They’ve realized an athlete’s mental game mattered just as much, if not more than, the physical game.
 That’s why high-performing athletes train mentally, too.
 They need to be strong and smart.

 Consider today’s employees as corporate athletes.
 It’s no longer sufficient to offer training and development in technical, role-related skills (Intelligence Quotient, or IQ), and it’s not enough to train in relational soft skills (Emotional Quotient, or EQ).
 Leaders, employees and teams need to be able to quickly pivot and leap over hurdles.
 They need to stay focused in the face of a thousand distractions and use resilience to get through the long game.
 These are the skills the modern employee needs to thrive, not just survive.

-At Strong Training and Coaching, we call these skills the “Athletic Quotient.”
+At Strong’s employee training agency, we call these skills the “Athletic Quotient.”
 AQ is how you work with yourself – your resilience, agility, focus, winning mindset, and ability to manage stress.
 Employees, leaders, and teams need to build these skills as a foundation.
 AQ is not a once-in-a-while bonus or perk for a job well done, it’s the key to a job well done.
 It is a core skill set and needs to be incorporated into our daily routines, our training, our rewards and incentives, our goals and performance reviews, and so on.
-Just like a diet and exercise routine, employee wellness should be treated as a lifestyle and supported everyday, all 52 weeks of the year.
+Just like a diet and exercise routine, employee wellness should be treated as a lifestyle and supported every day, all 52 weeks of the year.

 Strong Training and Coaching has for 20 years trained employees not just be smart, but strong.
 We help close the employer/employee gap, training at all levels in the creative industry and beyond!
-Contact us to assist you in empowering your employees to adapt and evolve: email@example.com
+Contact our employee training agency in NY to assist you in empowering your employees to adapt, evolve, and thrive: email@example.com